Data-Science-NDegree-MRusso/DSND-P5-Recommendation-Engine/Recommendation_engine_writeup.md

 # Recommendation Engine Project
 The goal of this project is to analyze the interactions that users have with articles on the IBM Watson Studio platform, and then create a recommendation engine to make suggestion to users about new articles they might like.

 The projecte is completed as a Jupyter notebook available [here](./Recommendations_with_IBM.ipynb): in it we can distinguish V different sections, that will be described in more detail here in the following.
 The notebook was originally provided by Udacity, and each section included a list of questions and tasks that have been now completed.
+The original template also included some test functions to be called while progressing, to check on the results.

 ## Sect.
 I - Exploratory Data Analysis
 The data to work with consist of two different dataframes: